Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Discussion

 \section{Discussion}

 In this work we address the problem of estimating mutual information rates for noisy neurons responding to a dynamical stimulus.
 As observed in the past \citet{Strong98_197,Koch04_1523}, binning the neuron activity into large temporal windows fails because the dynamics of these systems have multiple time-scales, and no matter the bin length, information at longer or shorter scales is neglected (\figref{Naiv_definition}).
 To solve this issue, short time bins have been used in previous works \citet{Strong98_197,Borst02_213,Borst03_23,Koch04_1523,Koch2006}, and then long sequences of them were considered, so as to integrate over all the relevant time scales.
 These approaches are data hungry, and therefore very sensitive to undersampling.
-In contrast, we have proposed the moment-based mutual-information-rate approximation (Moba-MIRA), a method based on maximum-entropy assumptions relying on the estimate of the single-bin entropies and low-order statistics, which require much less measurements.
-Due to a diagrammatic expansion and a resummation, it allows to robustly estimate entropies and the mutual-information rate.
+In contrast, our moment-based mutual-information-rate approximation (Moba-MIRA) is a method based on maximum-entropy assumptions relying on the estimate of the single-bin entropies and low-order statistics, which require much less measurements.
+As opposed to related approaches \citet{Tkacik09_arxiv,Mahuas23_024406}, it is not limited to a binary representation of neural activity, therefore allowing for larger time bins and consequently achieves a compromise between resolution and the feasibility of computations.
+Based on a diagrammatic expansion and a resummation, it allows to robustly estimate entropies and the mutual-information rate.

 The purpose of Moba-MIRA is to estimate conditional and marginal entropy of the spiking activity.
-In our approach we assume a pairwise maximum-entropy distribution of integer neurons and then determine the corresponding entropy by a small-correlation expansion, similar to the expansion for the Ising model of \citet{Sessak09}).
-To derive this approximation, our framework benefits from recent developments in the field-theory for non-Gaussian theories \citet{Kuehn18_375004,Kuehn23_115001} that allow for implementing Feynman diagrams to compute corrections, potentially at all orders.
+In our approach we assume a pairwise maximum-entropy distribution of integer neurons and then determine the corresponding entropy by a small-correlation expansion, similar to the expansion for the Ising model of \citet{Sessak09}.
+To derive this approximation, our framework benefits from recent developments in the field-theory for non-Gaussian theories \citet{Kuehn18_375004,Kuehn23_115001} that allow for using Feynman diagrams to compute corrections, potentially at all orders.
 We applied Moba-MIRA to synthetic datasets for which the ground truth is known, and benchmark it against previous proposed approaches.
 Moba-MIRA outperforms them, especially in the data-limited regime (\figref{Validation_on_ArtData_Overview}d).